 Then just don’t touch them for 14 to 15 minutes.
 As the pan heats up, the skin will slowly get crispy.
 It might pop and hiss, but all is good.
 As long as you watch your heat, it’s almost impossible to burn or overcook these.

 If you’re in doubt on the cooking time, leave them in for another few minutes.
-It’s very hard to over-cook these guys.
+It’s very hard to overcook these guys.

-One or two of these thighs makes a perfect weeknight dinner with a side salad and maybe a slice or two of garlic bread!
+One or two of these thighs makes a perfect weeknight dinner, with a side salad and maybe a slice or two of garlic bread!

 Lemon Thyme Chicken Thighs

-1 lemon, sliced thin
+medium lemon, thinly sliced

-5 to 6 fresh thyme sprigs
+fresh thyme sprigs